upstash/search-crawler/README.md

 The tool will:
 1. Discover all internal documentation links
 2. Crawl each page and extract content
+3. Keep track of the new or obsolete data
-3. Upsert the content into your Upstash Search index
+4. Upsert the new records into your Upstash Search index

 ## Obtaining Upstash Credentials